oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    `MQTT.CONNECT` matches a client already connected on another transport, the broker MUST perform session takeover as defined in [MQTT5] §3.1.4.
-2. The broker MUST send `MQTT.DISCONNECT` with Reason Code `0x8E` (Session taken over) to the **losing** transport and MUST close that transport [MQTT5] §3.1.4.
-This allows the client on the losing transport to handle any remaining session state cleanly.
+2. The broker MUST send `MQTT.DISCONNECT` with Reason Code `0x8E` (Session taken over) to the **losing** transport.
+The broker then half-closes its send direction on the stream.
+The session persists on the winning transport;
+   takeover moves the session, it does not terminate it.
 3. The broker MUST send `MQTT.CONNACK` to the **winning** transport.
 The `Session Present` flag [MQTT5] §3.2.2.1 MUST reflect the result of Clean Start processing [MQTT5] §3.2.2.1.1: if Clean Start is 0 and a session